AdobeDocs/journey-optimizer.ko-KR/help/using/rn/documentation-updates.md

 * A note has been added with the steps to follow if you modify your schema with new enumeration values after creating an event [Read more](../event/about-creating.md)
 * A recommendation has been added to use journeyVersionID instead of journeyVersionName when querying journeys.
 [Read more](../reports/sharing-common-fields.md#journeyversionid-field)
 * Additional examples on the evaluation criteria order have been added to the **Create decisions** section to illustrate cases where multiple criteria and multiple decision scopes are used.
 [Read more](../offers/offer-activities/create-offer-activities.md#evaluation-criteria-order)
-* Decision Management documentation has been clarified with a note specifying that the use of Object Level Access Control is not available for dynamic collections.
+* Decision management documentation has been clarified with a note specifying that the use of Object Level Access Control is not available for dynamic collections.
 [Read more](../offers/offer-library/creating-collections.md)

 ## May 2023 {#may-2023}